TREEcg/specification/specs/3-search.md

 # Searching through the collection # {#searching}

 Searching through a TREE will allow you to immediately jump to the right `tree:Node`.
-TREE fully relies on the Hydra search specification for its search forms.
+TREE relies on the Hydra search specification for its search forms.
-It does however extend Hydra with specific search properties for different types of search forms.
+It does however extend Hydra with specific search properties for different types of search forms, and searches starting from a `tree:Node`.

 ## Geospatial XYZ tiles search form ## {#xyztiles}